vryy/4C/doc/readthedocs/geometrydefinition.rst

 ------------------------

 Currently, two different particle methods are implemented: DEM (discrete element method) and SPH (smoothed particle hydrodynamics).
-For both methods, particles are simply defined by its position and optionally by its radius (only available for DEM), the particle number may not be entered.
+For both methods, particles are simply defined by their spatial position and optionally by their radius (only available for DEM).
+A unique global ID is assigned to each particle automatically during runtime.
 Thus, the definition is very simple ::

     ------------------PARTICLE
     TYPE <typestring> POS <x> <y> <z> [RAD <radius>]

-The type provides a particle set, to which a material can be assigned in the section :ref:`PARTICLE DYNAMIC <SECparticledynamic>`, see the keyword :ref:`PHASE_TO_MATERIAL_ID <particledynamic_phase_to_material_id>`.
+The ``TYPE`` keyword provides a particle phase, to which a material can be assigned in the section :ref:`PARTICLE DYNAMIC <SECparticledynamic>`, see the keyword :ref:`PHASE_TO_MATERIAL_ID <particledynamic_phase_to_material_id>`.

-Note that particles can only have a single type and thus a single material for DEM, and the type must be declared as **phase1**.
+For DEM, the phases **phase1** and **phase2** may be defined.

-For SPH, the following different phases may be defined:
+For SPH, the following phases may be defined to represent different physical behavior:

 - phase1
 - phase2